 Is Holy Week a Public Holiday in Spain?

-During these public holidays, most shops and restaurants are closed, especially during Easter Monday when a large majority of shops and restaurants are closed.
+During the public holiday, most shops and restaurants are closed.
 Attractions and museums stay open over the holidays.

 What Food Is Eaten During Spain's Holy Week?